RyanLee-ljx/RyanLee-ljx.github.io/src/path/pla/chapter2.md

 **The process involves:**

 Initially, we have several instances and define several predicates so as to form literals.
 We set the initial sets and goal sets.
-Based on corresponding preconditions, we need to find the operators that prodces the effects we want (reach the destination).
+Based on corresponding preconditions, we need to find the operators that produces the effects we want (reach the destination).

 ::: tip Example 3